Lily-Hagen/RecipeRepo/README.md

 * Make sure to execute the main.py, that's the only way launch successfully
 * Make sure to delete the databse.db file when done to reset the programs database
 * Ensure that the relative paths to images in the static/images folder are correct.
 If paths are incorrect, update them in the HTML code to match the project's directory structure
-* Last Commit on 01/06/2025 at 16:14 - duplicated repository, removed personal information
+* Last Commit on 01/07/2025 at 12:43 - duplicated repository, removed personal information, made public

 #### License
 ###### This project is proprietary and intended solely for academic use in UMBC CMSC447 Software Engineering 1, Fall 2024.
 All rights reserved.

-#### Contributing
-###### Contributions to this project are limited to the listed members.
-For additions or changes, please contact the team and submit a pull request through GitHub